THINK FITNESS, AVOID DYSFUNCTION

 You’re probably familiar with the standard prescriptions for longevity: Don't smoke.
 Exercise daily.
 Eat a low-fat, low-calorie diet.
 Get at least seven hours of sleep a night.
 Don’t abuse alcohol or other drugs.
 And cultivate emotional closeness with friends and family.
 But there's one more recommendation that should be added to the list - make love regularly...Read Entire Article

-Sexual Activity, Erectile Dysfunction, and Incident Cardiovascular Events
+Sexual Activity, Erectile Dysfunction, and Incidence of Cardiovascular Events

 Erectile Dysfunction: A sign of heart disease?